 Do you need to strengthen your resume and build your confidence?
 Learn to provide life-saving help and get workplace approved certification in Surrey by taking first aid courses with a credible provider.
 Vancouver First Aid has several training centres in Surrey with the main centre located in the business centre of Surrey Newton.
 A large number of courses are available including on-line safety training, food safe level 1 & 2, occupational first aid level 1, two-day standard first aid, stand-alone CPR and AED courses, re-certifications, private infant CPR classes and private group courses for businesses.
 The most popular first aid and CPR course, standard first aid, teaches participants how to manage varying emergencies including how

-Vancouver First Aid in Surrey Contact Information
+First Aid and CPR Courses in Surrey Contact Information

 - Phone Number: 778-709-9180

 Training Center Locations for First Aid and CPR Courses in Surrey

 - 7238 137th, Street Surrey, V3W 1V3